crossminer/scava-docs/docs/user-guide/metrics/index.md

 	- `2 star`	*4* x *number of bugs or comments* > *working days in a year (250)*.
 	- `1 star`	*otherwise*

+- Note :
+	- If the analyses is not up to a year (*365* days), the proportion of working days is used.
+We consider that *250* working days exist within a year.

 [<img src="./arrow_drop_up.svg">Back to top](#top)

 ------